janschill/cern-solid-code-investigation/notes/concepts.md

 1. RO wants a certain feature on the client
 2. Client sends request with: Client ID, Redirect URI, Response Type, Scope to the Authorization Server
 3. AS verifies who the RO is (active session?) prompts a login (with credentials)
-4. AS shows conset form, based on the request from the client
+4. AS shows consent form, based on the request from the client
 5. AS uses redirect URI to send RO back to client, sends an authorization code within the request
 6. Client then sends itself a request to the AS with: Client ID, Client Secret and Authorization Code
 7. AS verifies the data and responds with Access Token (and ID token in OIDC format a JSON Web Token (JWT))